Home

 Distribution: Oahu.

-Taxonomic notes: Kay, 1979 treats this species as a form of Oscilla pupu (listed as Hinemoa indica).
-However, the presence of only four cords on the final whorl, larger size and different habitat suggest that it's probably a separate species.
-However, it's illustrated as Hinemoa indica in Fig. 32.
-It appears similar to photos on-line placed in the genus Cingulina.
+Taxonomic notes: Kay, 1979 treats this species as a form of Oscilla indica (listed as Hinemoa indica).
+However, the presence of only four cords on the final whorl, larger size and different habitat place it in Cingulina.
+(John van Aartsen, pers. com.)
+It's illustrated as Hinemoa indica in Fig. 32 of Kay, 1979.

 Photo: CP: 4.9 mm: sand sample, 1-3 m (3-10 ft), Kaneohe Bay, Oahu; Oct.
 3, 1998.